Piers Butler, 8th Earl of Ormond: Claims to the title

 During the prolonged absence from Ireland of the earls, his father Sir James Butler (died 1487) had laid claim to the Ormond land and titles.
 This had precipitated a crisis in the Ormond succession when the seventh earl later died without a male heir.
 On 20 March 1489, King Henry VII appointed him High Sheriff of County Kilkenny.
 He was knighted before September 1497.
 The following year (1498) he seized Kilkenny Castle and with his wife, Margaret FitzGerald (died 1542), the dynamic daughter of the earl of Kildare, probably improved the living accommodation there.
 On 28 February 1498 he received a pardon for crimes committed in Ireland, including the murder of James Ormonde, heir to the 7th Earl.
 He was also made Seneschal of the Liberty of Tipperary on 21 June 1505, succeeding his distant relation, James Butler, 9th Baron Dunboyne.

+Henry VII was succeeded by Henry VIII in 1509.
 On the death of Thomas Butler, 7th Earl of Ormonde on 3 August 1515, Piers Butler became the 8th Earl of Ormond.

-On 6 March 1522, the King appointed him Chief Governor of Ireland as Lord Deputy; he held this office until 13 May 1524 when he became Lord Treasurer.
+In March 1522, Henry VIII appointed him Chief Governor of Ireland as Lord Deputy; he held this office until August 1524 when he was succeeded by Thomas FitzGerald, 10th Earl of Kildare.
+However, he held on to the position of Lord Treasurer.

 Loss of title

 One of the heirs general to the Ormond inheritance was Thomas Boleyn, whose mother was Margaret Butler, second daughter of the 7th earl.
 Thomas Boleyn was the father of Anne, whose star was rising at the court of King Henry VIII of England.
-As the king wanted the titles of Ormond and Wiltshire for Thomas Boleyn, he induced Butler and his coheirs to resign their claims on 18 February 1528.
+As the king wanted the titles of Ormond and Wiltshire for Thomas Boleyn, he induced Butler and his coheirs to resign their claims on 17 February 1528.
 Aided by the king's Chancellor, Cardinal Thomas Wolsey, Butler was created Earl of Ossory instead.